-I am pleased to present the Commission's financial statements for Fiscal Year (FY) 2022.
+I am pleased to present the Commission's financial statements for Fiscal Year (FY) 2023.
 The financial statements are an integral part of the Agency Financial Report.
 For the fourteenth consecutive year, the Commission received an unmodified (clean) opinion on its financial statements from the independent auditor.
 Also, the agency made progress in improving its control environment by closing four previous year recommendations.

-During fiscal year 2022, FEC also worked to respond to management challenges and recommendations made by independent auditors.
-For instance, working through its Senior Management Council, the agency reduced outstanding recommendations provided by the Office of the Inspector General to 12.
-The FEC also continues to review any inadequacies identified by independent auditors and will implement corrective action plans within the year, as required by Commission directive.
+During fiscal year 2023, FEC also worked to respond to management challenges and long-standing recommendations made by independent auditors.
+For instance, working through its Senior Management Council, the agency closed all but seven outstanding recommendations over year old made by the Office of Inspector General.
+The FEC also continues to review any inadequacies identified by independent auditors and will develop corrective action plans.